 Since late 2003, it has been illegal to use a hand-held mobile phone while driving and over the years the penalties have become increasingly severe.
 The penalty for being caught on your mobile while driving doubled in 2017, meaning that you will now be faced with a minimum of a £200 fine and six points on your driving licence.

+If you are found guilty of using a mobile phone when driving, you may even face a court appearance and could be disqualified from driving completely.
 For new drivers in their first two years of driving, six points are the maximum amount that you can have on your licence meaning that your licence will be taken away if you are caught using your mobile phone while driving.

 When Can You Use Your Phone While Driving?

 The use of mobile phone is not prohibited if the method is through a hands-free device.
 You must set up the equipment before you set off, so there will be no need for you to handle the device while driving.
 Although, it is legal to use a hands-free phone, if the police suspect that your driving is being distracted due to this, they are still legally able to pull you over and question you.

 A mobile phone can also be used if it is needed for navigation as a sat-nav, however similarly to hands-free, it must be fully set up before you drive.
 The phone must be in a fixed position throughout the journey in a place which can clearly be seen while driving without the need to have to adjust or hold the device at any point.

 A hand-held mobile phone can only be used if you are parked in a safe area away from traffic, this does not include when you are stopped at traffic lights.
 The only circumstance where you would be allowed to use a hand help device is if it is a genuine, serious emergency where you have to call 999, and there is no safe place to stop the car.